DuyguKara/DotNet_Basic_Web_Project/README.md

 ## Overview
 In this project, I embed a ready-made html template in my project and made some parts dynamic.
 So I have a website belonging to a travel company, and I was able to dynamically pulling hotel information.

-Firstly i needed to include entity framework in my mvc project.
+Firstly, I needed to include entity framework in my mvc project.
 So I downloaded the entity framework.

 Then I downloaded a ready-made template from the internet.